 Making Healthcare accessible on the path to Freedom

 During this pandemic, we are still providing full spectrum care to our patients.
-As we had been prior, we are available to our patients through telemedicine consultations, but now have moved the majority of our interactions to this platform to help protect them and the community as a whole through social distancing policies.
-That said, we also are still making in person appointments if they are necessary (eg procedures, exams not able to be done over telemedicine, office based medication administration, etc.).
+As we had been prior, we are available to our patients through telemedicine consultations but we also are still making in person appointments if they are desired and/or necessary.
 Lastly, we are closely following the Ventura County Public Health Officer’s up-to-date orders and advice in how to triage, test, and treat our patients for COVID-19 if necessary.

 Our Mission is to provide comprehensive direct primary care to victims and survivors of human trafficking and domestic violence.